Hoyas and Pride meet for first time since 1997

 Hoyas and Red Storm game at Bethpage High School moved to 2 p.m.

-Rewkowski, a Johns Hopkins graduate and Bethpage, N.Y. native, comes to Georgetown after spending his last two seasons as the Associate Head Coach at Cornell, where he was in charge of the team's offense.
-Despite losing Rob Pannell, the reiging USILA Player of the Year in the second game, Rewkowski's offense was still among the nation's best, ranking ninth in scoring offense (12.0 gpg), 13th overall in man-up offense (.422) and 16th in points per game (17.62).
+A Johns Hopkins graduate and Bethpage, N.Y. native, Rewkowski came to Georgetown after spending his last two seasons as the Associate Head Coach at Cornell, where he was in charge of the team's offense.
+Despite losing Rob Pannell, the 2011 USILA Player of the Year in the second game, Rewkowski's offense was still among the nation's best, ranking ninth in scoring offense (12.0 gpg), 13th overall in man-up offense (.422) and 16th in points per game (17.62).

-In Rewkowski's first season, the Big Red's offense flourished, posting the nation's second best scoring offense (12.71 gpg) in 2011, while leading the squad to a 14-3 record and a trip to the NCAA quarterfinals, while also winning its first-ever Ivy League tournament title.
+In Rewkowski's first season at Cornell, the Big Red offense flourished, posting the nation's second best scoring offense (12.71 gpg) in 2011, while leading the squad to a 14-3 record and a trip to the NCAA quarterfinals, while also winning its first-ever Ivy League tournament title.

 Prior to Cornell, Rewkowski spent four seasons at Hofstra, helping the Pride to 36 victories, a Colonial Athletic Association championship (2008), a CAA regular season title (2009), and three berths to the NCAA tournament (2008, '09, '10).
 He also had a hand in coaching eight All-Americans, 27 All-CAA selections and six North-South All-Stars.
 His 2010 offense was ranked in the top 10 in the nation in five offensive categories, including scoring (fifth, 12.93), scoring margin (fourth, 3.93), points per game (fourth, 20.5), assists per game (sixth, 7.57) and shot percentage (fourth, .352).